(call/cc this-class)

 This code is clearly absolutely horrible.

-What we need here to to pause execution and pass that to read
+What we need here is to pause execution and pass that to read

 .